Single Women Travelers

 By Lucille Sive

-Firstly – don’t let fear or apprehension prevent you from travelling.
-There is no greater joy than seeing new and unique places, meeting different cultures and experiencing exciting adventures.
+Firstly – don’t let fear or apprehension prevent you from traveling.
+There is no greater joy than seeing new and unique places, meeting different cultures, and experiencing exciting adventures.
 We have tried to make that within everyone's reach by offering a great selection of itineraries where no or low single supplement is applied.
 Check our single room specials for those itineraries.

 Let’s start with your flight.
-Whenever you check in your bags make certain that the airline baggage tag on your luggage is labelled with the airport code for the right destination before the bag is put on the conveyor belt or otherwise taken to the aircraft!
-With check in personnel handling many bags it is easy for an error to occur and I know you will want to see your luggage on the airport carousel when you arrive at your destination, especially if you are like me and travel with 5 pairs of shoes!
-If you are not familiar with the airport code for your destination, these can easily be found on-line or ask your travel consultant for assistance.
+Whenever you check in your bags make certain that the airline baggage tag on your luggage is labeled with the airport code for the right destination before the bag is put on the conveyor belt or otherwise taken to the aircraft!
+With check-in personnel handling many bags, it is easy for an error to occur and I know you will want to see your luggage on the airport carousel when you arrive at your destination, especially if you are like me and travel with 5 pairs of shoes!
+If you are not familiar with the airport code for your destination, these can easily be found online, or ask your travel consultant for assistance.

 Take these few tips into account when making or requesting hotel reservations.

 - Location is of utmost importance.
 You don’t want to find yourself alone in a quiet part of town.
-Book a hotel that is in close proximity to shopping and restaurants so that you may feel comfortable taking a walk or getting to a restaurant in a lively and public space, especially at night.
+Book a hotel near shopping and restaurants so you may feel comfortable walking or getting to a restaurant in a lively and public space, especially at night.

 - Ask for a room close to the elevator.
 It makes it more difficult to be followed.